 Most of the early training was focused on physical health and fitness.

 Gymnastics Organizes Internationally

-In 1881 gymnastics became an “organized sport” when the Bureau of the European Gymnastics Federation, which would later become the International Gymnastics Federation (FIG) was formed.
+In 1881 gymnastics became an “organized sport” when the Bureau of the European Gymnastics Federation, which would later become the International Gymnastics Federation (FIG,) was formed.
 FIG is the current international gymnastics governing body.
 Gymnastics was becoming more popular and was included in the first “modern” Olympic Games in 1896.
-At this time the gymnastics events were different than they are today, they included some events that are currently part of Track and Field.
+At this time, the gymnastics events were different than they are today.
+In fact, they included some events that are currently part of Track and Field.
 Some of the events competed were men’s horizontal bar, parallel bars, pommel horse, rings, vault, high jumping, rope climbing and running.
 Track and Field events didn’t disappear from the sport of gymnastics until 1954.
 Women weren’t allowed to compete at Olympic gymnastic events until the 1920s.

 Gymnastics Organizes in the US

 The Amateur Athletic Union (AAU) became the first formal governing body for gymnastics in the United State in 1883.
 In 1970, a separate entity just for gymnastics was formed, the United States Gymnastics Federation, now known as USA Gymnastics.
 Today USA Gymnastics is the main gymnastics governing body with its own rules, but some gyms and gymnasts compete under a different set of AAU gymnastic rules.

 Gymnastics as We Know It